Menu

 • Warranty: 1 year

 Our 65 foot Class 2 CCA Treated Southern Yellow Pine Poles are grown, debarked, and treated in the United States.
 They are manufactured to ANSI O5.1 specification.
-Poles are treated with preservatives to the latest American Wood Preservers Association standards to ensure rot and decay prevention.
+Poles are treated with preservatives to the latest American Wood Preservers Association standards to prevent rot and decay.
 The long term durability of a wood utility pole is one of its main benefits

 Pricing: Does not include price of shipping.
 Shipping is available to the lower 48 USA states.
 We can supply a budgetary shipping quote or a firm shipping quote that is good for 14 days.